Dat-Pudding/LogCleaner/README.md

       ╠[<other>] ╠[other]      ╠[shares.csv]
       ╚[<stuff>] ╚[stuff]      ╚[jobs.csv]
 ```

+We have added `del miner.log` as to mitigate already stripped lines from being read twice.
+Leave it out if you have other ways of dealing with duplicate lines in e.g. your data processing software.

 > **NOTE:** The output being proper comma-separated values to improve usability with data processing software is currently in the making.
 The first (and already outdated) converter prototype is readable in [/concept_wip/](/concept_wip/)